-With regard to associated problems related to the absorption, another sorption system called adsorption was received a great attention from the early 1990 [4], and therefore many investigators shifted their research efforts to this new system [5].
+With regard to associated problems related to the absorption, another sorption refrigeration system called adsorption was received a great attention from the early 1990 [4], and therefore many investigators shifted their research efforts to this new system [5].
 Adsorption systems have been widely applied in geothermal energy and solar energy over the last two decades [6].
-The choice of the working pair as adsorbent/adsorbate for adsorption cooling has a significant influence on system performance.
-The current commercial adsorption system uses silica-gel water as working pair and is driven by a heat source with a temperature of $85^{\circ}$ C [7].
-The adsorption system works very well at 80°C without losing much system efficiency.
-However, the adsorption system did not show a suitable system performance at the low heat source temperature and the Coefficient of Performance (COP) was less than 0.3 with a sizeable cooling capacity.
+The adsorption system works very well at 80 °C without losing much system efficiency.
+However, the adsorption system did not show a appropriate system performance at the low heat source temperature and the Coefficient of Performance (COP) was less than 0.3 with a sizeable cooling capacity.

-In this work, a completely novel integrated adsorption-absorption (AD-AB) refrigeration system which combines the absorption cycle and adsorption cycle in one united cooling cycle proposed.
-As it will be described comprehensively in the following section, the integrated system could be driven by a low temperature heat source with greater efficiencies.
-Of particular importance, this novel cycle will focus on the inherent characteristics of the adsorption and absorption phenomena in the system.
+In this work, a completely novel integrated adsorption-absorption (AD-AB) refrigeration system which combines the absorption cycle and adsorption cycle in one united cooling cycle is proposed.
+As it will be described comprehensively in the following section, the integrated system could be driven by a low temperature heat source with an acceptable value of COP.
+Of importance, this novel cycle will focus on the inherent characteristics of the adsorption and absorption phenomena in the system.
 The innovation here is that the generator of the absorption cycle becomes the evaporator of the adsorption cycle.
 Therefore, the generation and evaporating pressure is no longer determined by the cooling and chilled water temperatures and the pressure is associated with the heat source temperature.
 This results in a new phenomenon of absorption, adsorption and the coupling of generation of solution and adsorption of refrigerant.